camunda-community-hub/community/README.md

 We’ve put together some commonly asked questions and answers as to the benefits of joining the Camunda Community Hub, our approach to open source contributions and Maintainership moving forward, and how we hope to empower our open source community in the future.

-If you have a question related to getting started contributing to the Camunda open source ecosystem, or need to reach out to the Camunda team, the Directly Responsible Individual for the Camunda Community Hub and your first point of contact should be Camunda Technical Community Builder [Rin Oliver](https://github.com/celanthe), who is available via email: community@camunda.com.
+If you have a question related to getting started contributing to the Camunda open source ecosystem, or need to reach out to the Camunda team, the Directly Responsible Individual for the Camunda Community Hub and your first point of contact should be the [Camunda DevRel team](https://github.com/orgs/camunda-community-hub/teams/devrel), available via email: community@camunda.com.

 ### Why migrate to the hub?